genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

     field(name = "TRADE_STATUS", type = ENUM("DRAFT", "CANCELLED", "OPEN", "CLOSED", default = "DRAFT"))
 ```

 Essentially, every state machine needs to be based on a specific table.
-The table should include all the fields required to , as well as the field you created to control the state of the trade.
-In our example above, this is TRADE_STATUS.
+The table should include all the fields required, as well as the field you created to control the state of the trade.
+In our example above, this is `TRADE_STATUS`.
 Below is an example of a table that can be used by a state machine.
-It includes the set of fields that are relevant to a trade (QUANTITY, PRICE, etc.)
+It includes the set of fields that are relevant to a trade (`QUANTITY`, `PRICE`, etc.)

 ```kotlin
 table("TRADE", 102) {